Evangelicals Emerge as a Potent Lobby for US Support of Ukraine

 Several times a year, he treks to the Polish border and once permitted to leave, travels to the United States to preach about the plight of his country and its need for continued American support.

 He is not alone in his advocacy.
 There has been sustained outreach by Ukrainian Baptists and other evangelicals to their American counterparts in the past two years, through coordinated campaigns and individual efforts.
-They have crisscrossed the U.S., visiting churches and Christian colleges, Capitol Hill and the Republican National Convention.
+They have crisscrossed the U.S., visiting churches, Christian colleges, Capitol Hill, and the Republican National Convention.

 They are appealing to American evangelicals who hold sway politically within the GOP — an increasingly isolationist party with standard bearers who remain skeptical of Ukrainian aid.